-In 2022 and 2021, the Company performed impairment test for the deferred exploration costs since the service contract is near its expiration date.
+In 2023 and 2022, the Company performed impairment test for the deferred exploration costs since the service contract has already expired last February 28, 2024, and is currently being applied for a Development and Production Service Contract.

-The recoverable amount of the deferred exploration cost as at December 31, 2021 has been determined based on a value in use calculation using cash flow projections approved by senior management covering a six-year period.
-The pre-tax discount rate applied to cash flow projections is 8.65%.
+The recoverable amount of the deferred oil exploration cost as at December 31, 2023 and 2022 has been determined to be higher than its carrying value, based on a value-in-use calculation using cash flow projections approved by senior management covering a six-year period.
+The pre-tax discount rate applied to cash flow projections is 11.10% and 14.49% in 2023 and 2022, respectively.
 As a result of this analysis, management has not recognized any impairment for the deferred exploration costs.

-The calculation of value in use for the deferred exploration costs is most sensitive to the forecasted oil prices which are estimated with reference to external market forecasts of Brent crude prices; volume of resources and reserves which are based on resources and reserves report prepared by the operations team; capital expenditure, production and operating costs which are based on the Company's historical experience, approved work programs and budgets, and latest life of well models; and discount rate which were estimated based on the industry weighted average cost of capital (WACC), which includes the cost of equity and debt after considering the gearing ratio.
-The pre-tax discount rates applied to cash flow projections range from 14.22% to 14.75% on December 31, 2022, and 8.61% to 9.12% on December 31, 2021.
+The calculation of value-in-use for the deferred exploration costs is most sensitive to the forecasted oil prices which are estimated with reference to external market forecasts of Brent crude prices; volume of resources and reserves which are based on resources and reserves report prepared by the operations team; capital expenditure, production and operating costs which are based on the consortium operator's historical experience, approved work programs and budgets, and latest life of well models; and discount rate which were estimated based on the industry weighted average cost of capital (WACC), which includes the cost of equity and debt after considering the gearing ratio.
+The pre-tax discount rate applied to cashflow projections are 11.10% on December 31, 2023, and 14.75% on December 31, 2022.

-As at December 31, 2022 and 2021, the carrying value of deferred exploration costs amounted to \$0.66 million.
+As at December 31, 2023 and 2022, the carrying value of deferred exploration costs on SC6B amounted to \$0.66 million.